AndreWohnsland/CocktailBerry/readme.md

 ## Dashboard with Teams

-With `version 1.2`, there is a team feature implemented into the maker.
+With __version 1.2.0__, there is a team feature implemented into the maker.
 If enabled within the config, the user can choose one of two teams to book the cocktail and according volume to.
 The names of the teams, as well the URL of the dashboard device, can be specified within the config.
 The cocktailmaker will then send the information to the Teams API.
 The Dashboard will use the API to display the current status in either amount of cocktails or volume of cocktails per team.
 In addition, there is the option to display all time data of the leader board.
 By default, the latest 24 hours, so mostly this party, will be shown.
 You should use a second device for the API / the dashboard for easy display on another screen.

 <img src="docs/pictures/teams_ui.png" alt="Maker" width="600"/>